 We’ve been seeing more and more designers opting for the deep dark interior wall colors and we’re here for it.
-One look in particular that we can’t get enough of is a living space swathed in deep glossy emerald green.
-Seek a green that scales more jade than shamrock (blue undertones over yellow), to get that opulent look.
+One look in particular that we can’t get enough of is a living space swathed in deep, glossy emerald green.
+Seek a green that leans toward jade more than shamrock (blue undertones over yellow), to get that opulent look.

 White Represents Light, Goodness, and Purity

 Victoria Smith of SF Girl By Bay sticks close to her signature: Benjamin Moore’s Oxford White.
 “It's got a very bright, clean look to it and doesn't lean too cool or too warm,” she tells us.
 In living rooms with optimal natural light, this sleek ivory allows rays to bounce off, filling the room with a glow.
 Play up this crisp color with mustard throw pillows, dusty pink accents, and polished hardwood floors.

 Follow in the footsteps of the late great Diana Vreeland and blanket your busiest room in a bright, rich red.
 A color synonymous with so many power words, it sends a serious message.
 This look reads best finished with a gloss to aid in bouncing ambient light from wall to wall instead of absorbing it.
 If you’re not ready to paint the whole town red, start with a statement wall.